fedora-infra/noggin/docs/contributing.rst

     $ cd securitas
     $ vagrant up

-Next, SSH into your newly provisioned development environment, and start the securitas web application:
+Next, SSH into your newly provisioned development environment:

     $ vagrant ssh

+where you can run the following commands:

+    $ securitas-restart
+		$ securitas-stop
+		$ securitas-logs
+		$ securitas-start
-    $ cd /vagrant/
+		$ securitas-unit-tests
-    $ poetry run flask run --host=0.0.0.0

-With the securitas web application running, go to http://ipa.example.com:5000/ in the browser on your host machine to see the web application. http://ipa.example.com will give you access to the regular freeIPA webUI.
+The securitas web application should be running automatically.
+To access it, go to http://ipa.example.com:5000/ in the browser on your host machine to see the web application. http://ipa.example.com will give you access to the regular freeIPA webUI.

-Note that the ``/vagrant/`` file contains the source of the git checkout on your host.
+Note that the ``/vagrant/`` folder contains the source of the git checkout on your host.
 Any changes to the files in that directory on the host will be automatically synced to the VM.